MECLabTUDA/Lifelong-nnUNet/documentation/multihead_training.md

                              [--use_vit -v <VERSION> -v_type <TYPE> ...]
 ```

-Note that the `--transfer_heads` flag makes no sense to use in combination with the Multi-Head Trainer, since then this will be a classical Transfer Learning case represented by the Sequential Trainer, described [here](sequential_training.md).
-This flag makes more sense when using the EWC or LwF Trainer as shown [here](ewc_training.md) and [here](lwf_training.md).
+Note that the `--no_transfer_heads` flag makes sense to use in combination with the Multi-Head Trainer, otherwise this will be a classical Transfer Learning case represented by the Sequential Trainer, described [here](sequential_training.md).
+This flag might make more sense when using the EWC or LwF Trainer as shown [here](ewc_training.md) and [here](lwf_training.md).